Sammy Kershaw discography

-The discography of American country music singer Sammy Kershaw comprises 17 studio albums and six compilation albums.
+The discography of American country music singer Sammy Kershaw comprises 17 studio albums, six compilation albums, 48 singles, and 25 music videos.
 Three of his studio albums are certified platinum by the RIAA, while two of his studio albums and his first greatest hits package have been certified gold.
 Although only one of his singles — 1993's "She Don't Know She's Beautiful" — reached the top of the Billboard charts, 25 of his singles have been Top 40 hits.
 Besides "She Don't Know She's Beautiful", 10 more of these have reached the Top 10, including three songs which reached number two.